13. Implications and Applications¶

 - natural pigment library derived from kombucha fermentation

-- experimental cosmetic material prototypes
+- experimental skin-contact material prototypes

 - open-source documentation